hatandspecs/keyboard-to-keyboard-cyberdeck/README.md

   `bluetoothctl` session, documented in the deployment runbook.
 * `main.rx_only` does not inhibit fldigi's `main.tune`; the transmit inhibit is enforced in the terminal instead.
-* Transmit is proven on the air but lightly exercised: two contacts, RTTY, 80 m, 5 W. PSK31 has never been transmitted, and nothing has been sent at more than QRP power.
+* Transmit is proven on the air but lightly exercised: four contacts across two sessions, RTTY on 80 m and BPSK31 on 20 m, all at 5 W. Nothing has been sent at more than QRP power, and the longest session so far is an evening.

 **Fixed along the way**, recorded because each cost real time: